 Student Athletes Need More Sleep To Stay Sharp and Physically Ready

 Being a student athlete, particularly a college student athlete is a big responsibility for any young person.
 In addition to dealing with the academic pressures associated with college—student athletes also need to deal with the rigorous training, practice and travel regimen that comes with being a college athlete.
-There have been many studies on college athletes and on the demands it puts emotionally, physically and mentally on these young people.
-If there is one thing that all student athletes can do in order to get themselves ready for these demands is to get more sleep.

 Now this can be easier said than done.
 College students notoriously aren’t great sleepers, and if you add the pressures of playing a college sport, then sleep tends to get tossed by the wayside.
 However, while many student athletes aren’t getting as much sleep as other people their age—they actually need more sleep than other young people and other adults.